Academic Regulations for the College of Education

 Probation and Withdrawal

 If, at any time, a graduate student's scholastic grade point average falls below 3.0, the student is automatically placed on probation.
-A student on probation must submit a plan of action completed with their advisor to the Graduate Officer of the College of Education.
+A student on probation must submit a plan of action completed with their advisor to the Graduate Director of the College of Education.
 The plan of action addresses the necessary steps and timeline for the student to regain good academic standing and identifies the coursework to be repeated or new coursework necessary to achieve good academic standing.
-The plan of action must be approved by the Graduate Officer before registering for subsequent work in the College.
+The plan of action must be approved by the Graduate Director before registering for subsequent work in the College.
 The College reserves the right to ask a student to withdraw at any time from specific courses or from the College entirely, if progress does not warrant continuance.

 Graduate students who have received a master's degree from Wayne State University and have not registered since the degree was conferred, and who desire to pursue further non-degree graduate work must complete a Returning Student Update Record form.